Welcome to the wild world of home ownership

 Before you fall in love with a house that costs more than your lifetime Netflix subscription, you need a clear understanding of your budget:

-• Most lenders offer between 4 and 4.5 times your annual income.
+- Most lenders offer between 4 to 4.5x your annual income.

-• A healthy score means thousands saved in interest, as higher the score, lower the rates.
+- A healthy score means thousands saved in interest; higher the score, lower the rates.

-• Survey costs can be anything from £325 to £1,750, depending on the type of survey and the number of bedrooms.
+- Survey costs can be anything from £325 to £1,750, depending on the type of property survey and the number of bedrooms.

 And a few extras: